Yo!

 The most common question: how do I afford to travel?

-Before my departure, I saved up enough money to travel for a little over a year… and the money stretched much further than I thought it would!
 These days, I’m doing the “digital nomad” hustle: I make some money from the blog, and freelance along the way so I can TRAVEL 4EVER & EVER extend my voyage indefinitely.
-Here’s exactly how I do it.
+Here’s exactly how I do it, though full disclaimer, I’m not exactly rolling in the ca$hmonies.

 Grubby hostels and hotels call to me.
 I’m not above eating bread for breakfast, lunch, and dinner.
 Walking an extra mile to find a bus instead of taking a taxi is chill with me… except when it’s literally 45°C outside.
-I don’t buy souvenirs–sorry family and friends–and I’ve passed on a tourist sight (or twelve) when I thought tickets were too costly.
+I don’t buy souvenirs–sorry family and friends–and I’ve passed on a tourist sight (or twelve) when tickets were too costly for my budget.

-Basically, I travel hella cheaply in places that are hella cheap.
-You probably won’t find me wandering in western Europe any time soon, unless I’ve come back to visit family and friends or get shwasted during the Netherlands’ favorite holiday.
-Asia is much more cost effective.
-And the food is better.
+The key: I stick to places where I can exist without going totally bankrupt.
+You probably won’t find me wandering in Western Europe any time soon, unless I’ve come back to visit family and friends… or get trapped by a global pandemic.
+Other regions are more cost effective.
+With better food.

 Who the heck is this dude in half of your posts?